Skip to main content

 1. Contact the appropriate court reporter to make financial arrangements for the transcript.

-The court reporter will complete Part II, forward page 4 to the Fifth Circuit Court of Appeals, and prepare an original and one copy of the transcript.
-The court reporter will file the original transcript with the Clerk's Office and forward the copy to you.
+The court reporter will complete Part II, file it with the Fifth Circuit Court of Appeals, and prepare an original of the transcript.
+The court reporter will file the original transcript with the Clerk's Office and email a copy to you.

 Transcript From an Electronic Recording (Magistrate Judge Proceedings)